 Whenever possible, suggest new programs or changes to programs based on measurable objectives that support the business.
 Then, remember to measure the changes and evaluate whether the new process worked.
 When you offer systems and improvements that measurably improve an aspect of your business, you cement your seat at the executive table.

-Learn and Grow Every Day Through Every Possible Method
+Learn and Grow Every Day Through Every Possible Method to Influence Business Strategy

 Use your knowledge of how people develop to do what is necessary to continue your growth curve.

 - Seek out a more experienced mentor or sounding board.
 You need someone you can confide in and learn from.